mchad1/CVS-AWS/README.md

     optional arguments:
-    -h, --help            show this help message and exit --oracleBackup
+    -h, --help            show this help message and exit --oracleBackup        Automate Oracle backups using hotbackup mode and storage snapshots which this program manages for you --oracleRevert        Automate Oracle revovery using storage snapshots which this program manages for you
-    --oracleRevert
     --snapCreate
     --snapDelete
     --snapKeepByCount     Keep only the newest N snapshots, delete the rest for given volumes
     --snapKeepByDays      Keep only the snapshots for X days, delete the rest for given volumes
     --snapList
     --snapRevert
     --volCreate